JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

     - False Positive(FP) number of positive class samples your model predicted incorrectly (Type-I error).

     - False Negative(FN) number of negative class samples your model predicted incorrectly (Type-II error).

+  - Core formulas we need to know are the following:

+    - Precision &rarr;